UOB (Malaysia) is a subsidiary of UOB, a leading bank in Asia with a global network.

 Find out moreyou are in About Us

-The UOB (Malaysia) Board is committed to upholding good corporate governance which is integral to the Bank’s growth and success.
-The Board works with Management to ensure that good corporate governance principles are observed at all levels of the Bank.
-The Bank’s corporate governance practices are guided by the principles and best practices as set out in Bank Negara Malaysia (BNM)’s Guidelines on Corporate Governance and the Malaysian Code on Corporate Governance.
+The Board of UOB (Malaysia) upholds strong corporate governance, which is vital to the Bank’s growth and success.
+The Board, together with Management, ensures that principles of good corporate governance are upheld and observed across the entire Bank.
+The Bank’s corporate governance practices are guided by the principles set out in the Policy on Corporate Governance issued by Bank Negara Malaysia (BNM) and the Malaysian Code on Corporate Governance.

 The Board receives updates through regular management reports.
 These allow the Board to oversee the Bank’s performance, operations and governance initiatives.

-Each of the Board Committee has written terms of reference which set out the committee’s composition, roles and responsibilities, operating processes including decision-making by the committee and reporting back to the Board.
-These are reviewed annually for continued relevance.
+Each of the Board Committee operates within defined terms of reference (TORs) which set out the committee’s composition, roles and responsibilities, operating processes including decision-making by the committee and reporting to the Board.
+These TORs are reviewed annually for continued relevance.
 After each Board Committee meeting, the chairman/chairperson of the respective Board Committees reports to the Board on significant issues and concerns discussed, and where applicable, recommendations made during the meetings.

 Common membership in the Board Committees facilitates the sharing of information between relevant Board Committees and enables better coordination of the work among the Board Committees.

-Board and Board Committee meetings are scheduled well before the start of a calendar year.
-Additional meetings are held during the year when warranted by circumstances.
-Directors are informed of meeting dates well in advance and received comprehensive information related to the agenda items ahead of a meeting.
+Board and Board Committee meetings are scheduled well ahead of the start of a calendar year.
+Additional meetings are held during the year if required by circumstances.
+Directors are informed of meeting dates well in advance and received comprehensive information related to the agenda items prior to a meeting.
 Papers for a meeting are uploaded onto a secure portal which directors can access via tablet devices provided by the Bank.

 Each director is required to act honestly, in good faith and with due care and diligence when exercising his/her powers.
 All directors have to notify the Bank in a timely manner of any change in interests or other appointments.
 Where a director has an interest in a matter being discussed, he/she is required to recuse himself/herself from the discussion and abstain from voting on the matter.